dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-15-introduction.md

     > az webapp list --output table
     > ```

-1. Add the app name as a default argument to Azure CLI.
+1. Add the app name as a default argument to Azure CLI and confirm.

     ```shell
     az configure --defaults web=$appname
+    az configure --list-defaults --output table
     ```
-    From here on, subsequent commands may omit the argument for the web app name.
+    The configured defaults should include a value for _web_.
+From here on, subsequent <code>az</code> commands will omit arguments for <code>--resource-group</code>, <code>--location</code> and <code>--name</code> (of web app).

 1. Open the web app and expect a placeholder page.